 Following is an excerpt from this paper's conclusion.

 Official Roman Catholicism's denial of the sacramentality of same-sex relationships stems from its suspicion of the sacramentality of human sexuality separated from the purpose of procreation.
-Like its understanding of homosexuality, the Roman tradition's understanding of the broader reality of human sexuality is founded on presuppositions which in light of human experience and insight are limited in their ability to recognize and embrace the diversity of human sexuality.
+Like its understanding of homosexuality, the Roman tradition's understanding of the broader reality of human sexuality is founded on presuppositions which, in light of human experience and insight, are limited in their ability to recognize and embrace the diversity of human sexuality.

 The reality of this sexual diversity calls for the church to redefine its theology of human sexuality and morality.
 Only then will it be able to truthfully extend Christ's call to wholeness to all people.
-In other traditions such redefining is occurring at all levels.
+In other religious traditions, such redefining is occurring at all levels.
 Within the Roman tradition the greatest progress is being made at the grassroots level – a level where divine truth is being most clearly discerned through the locus of human experience.

 This paper was written for a Sacramental Theology course taught by Joan Timmerman, who wrote in response to my work:

 I am struck by your great potential to make a difference in this area of theology and Catholic practice.
 It is a piece of work above the "call of duty" and shows well your gifts of mind and skills of communication.

 My work wasn't above critique, however, albeit a gentle one . . .